ewcgit/snake/README.md

 ## Controls:

 WASD or arrow keys to move Snake.
+Click screen to begin the game.
+Enter to restart the game.

 ## How to play:

 Download the compiled zip to run the .exe in Windows.
-Alternatively, it is playable in my blog:
+Alternatively, it is playable directly in my Itch.io page: https://ecgit.itch.io/snake

 ## Credits: